Annotations — Since Java 5

 Defining Your Own Annotations

-To define your own annotation you create a special type of interface.
+To define your own annotation, you create a special type of interface.
 An annotation type with no elements is termed a marker annotation type.
-Each element of an annotation (really its properties) are defined as method declarations.
+Each element (a property) of an annotation is defined just like a method declaration, but don’t let that fool you.
 Element declarations must not have any parameters, generics, or throws clauses; they’re not really methods at all.

 Element types are restricted to primitives plus String, Class, enum, annotation, and arrays of those types.